redblade/confservicedss/README.md

 - [Node.js](https://nodejs.org/en/) v12.16: Node is used to run a development web server and build the project.
 - [npm](https://docs.npmjs.com/) v6.14: npm is used to install Node dependencies and to launch the development front end service

 After installing Node, run the following command to install development tools.
 You will also need to run this command when dependencies change in [package.json](package.json).

 ```
 npm install
 ```

-Before you run the project, you need a [Kafka](https://kafka.apache.org/) service running and these topics to be available:
+Before launching the project, you need a [Kafka](https://kafka.apache.org/) service running and the following topics to be configured:
 - configuration
 - sla_violation
 - deployment